Conv-AI/Convai-Unity-WebGL-SDK/README.md

 ## Support
 If you encounter any issues or have questions, please reach out to support@convai.com.
 Join our [Discord server](https://discord.gg/5mRtu2WhEm) to connect with the Convai community and receive updates and support from fellow developers.

+## License

+This project is licensed under the MIT License - see the `LICENSE.md` file for details.

 ---